spark-94/BBS/README.md

     step3_bbs_assembly.sh

+where, replace
+    step3_bbs_assembly.inp
-and run CHARMM with the follwing script
+with and run CHARMM with the follwing script

     step3_bbs_assembly_mini_snapshots.inp